Wii: Sales

 In 2010, sales of the Wii began to decline, falling by 21 percent from the previous year.
 The drop in sales was considered to be due to a combination of the introduction of the PlayStation Move and Kinect motion control systems on the PlayStation 3 and Xbox 360 systems, and the waning fad of the Wii system.
 Wii sales also weakened into 2011 as third-party support for the console waned; major publishers were passing over the Wii which was underpowered and used non-standard development tools, and instead focused on games for the PlayStation 3, Xbox 360 and personal computers.
 Publishers were also drawn away from the Wii with the promise of the more powerful Wii U in the near future.
 Wii sales continued to decline into 2012, falling by half from the previous year.
 After its release in Canada on December 7, 2012, the Wii Mini had sold 35,700 units by January 31, 2013.

 The Wii surpassed 100 million units sold worldwide during the second quarter of 2013.
 The Wii had total lifetime sales of 101.63 million consoles worldwide as of March 31, 2016, the last reported data for the console by Nintendo.
 At least 48 million consoles were sold in North America, 12 million in Japan, and 40 million in all other regions.
-As of 2020, the Wii is the fifth-best-selling home console of all time, surpassed by the original PlayStation (103 million units), the Nintendo Switch, the PlayStation 4 (106 million units), and the PlayStation 2 (159 million units).
-As of 2023, the Wii is Nintendo's second-best-selling home console, having been outsold by the Nintendo Switch at 103.54 million units.
+As of 2020, the Wii is the fifth-best-selling home console of all time, surpassed by the original PlayStation (102.4 million units), the PlayStation 4 (117.2 million units), the Nintendo Switch (125.62 million units), and the PlayStation 2 (159 million units).
+As of 2023, the Wii is Nintendo's second-best-selling home console, having been outsold by the Nintendo Switch in late 2021 at 143.42 million units.

 As of 30 September 2021, nine Wii games had sold over ten million units globally, which included Wii Sports (82.90 million, including pack-in copies), Mario Kart Wii (37.38 million), Wii Sports Resort (33.14 million), New Super Mario Bros.
 Wii (30.32 million), Wii Play (28.02 million), Wii Fit (22.67 million), Wii Fit Plus (21.13 million), Super Smash Bros.
 Brawl (13.32 million), and Super Mario Galaxy (12.80 million).
-A total of 921.85 million titles had been sold for the Wii by June 30, 2022.
+A total of 921.85 million Wii games had been sold by June 30, 2022.
 The popularity of Wii Sports was considered part of the console's success, making it a killer app for the Wii as it drew those that typically did not play video games to the system.